 But I wanted Ferndale to wait until other cities had worked through this and laws clarified before we jumped in.
 We also felt that I-502 was not clear as to what cities “must do,” as oppose to “could do” in terms of permitted zoning.
 Put another way, did I-502 require cities to allow marijuana businesses, or permitted cities to do so?
 Could cities “opt out?”
 Or, at least limit through zoning how I-502 was implemented?
 We wanted certain answers to those questions.
 I didn’t feel we had them.
 Even now, the state legislature is redefining the rules.

-Olson and I felt that Ferndale could have been more selei502ctive in how we zoned for I-502 businesses.
+Olson and I felt that Ferndale could have been more selective in how we zoned for I-502 businesses.
 We believed that ultimately the courts, the attorney general, and the legislature would soon clarify what cities could/should/must/ or may do in regards to zoning for marijuana growers, processors, and retailers.
 Those clarifications have come, continue to come, but after we adopted our zoning and issued permits.
 We wanted to wait and draft our zoning in response to those rulings.

 So, we shall see how this works for cities like Ferndale.
 The majority of the council adopted an ordinance (here) that satisfies the requirements of the law.
 I, myself, would have preferred a more restrictive zoning that would keep the industry away from what I call the more “family-centric” parts of our city.
 My efforts were not to overturn I-502 or restrict anybody’s rights.
 I wish to follow the law.
 My concern is driven by my wish that we don’t send the message to teens and young adults that this is an innocent and harmless activity by trying to treat this product like any other legal substance.
 It certainly isn’t.